 House and Senate Appropriations for the Judiciary.
 On June 26, 2019, the House passed its Financial Services appropriations bill, which included $7.9 billion in discretionary funding for the Judiciary.
 The Senate Appropriations Subcommittee on Financial Services and General Government approved its FY 2020 spending bill on September 27, and it included $7.418 billion in discretionary funding for the Judiciary.

-Continuing Resolutions Prevent a Government Shutdown.
-With spending limits set just before the August recess, and not one appropriations bill passed by both chambers, Congress reverted to its usual pattern of passing a short-term continuing resolution to avoid a government shutdown on September 30, 2019, which marks the end of the government's 2019 fiscal year.
-H.R.
-4378, the stopgap funding measure, was signed into law at the end of September.
-It extended current funding levels through November 21.
+Final FY 2020 Spending Bills Enacted.
+With spending limits set just before the August 2019 recess, Congress reverted to its usual pattern of passing a series of short-term continuing resolutions to avoid a government shutdown on September 30, 2019, which marks the end of the government's 2019 fiscal year.
+Following days of intense negotiations, a FY 2020 spending deal comprised of two minibus bills (HR 1158, HR 1865) were signed into law by President Donald Trump on December 20, 2019, just hours before the final stopgap funding measure expired.

 The Judiciary received $7.487 billion in discretionary funding, just slightly higher than the amount approved by the Senate Appropriations Financial Services subcommittee in September.
 This represented a $234 million increase over the FY 2019 enacted level and provided sufficient funding for the federal courts to conduct its business.

 The Judiciary's FY 2021 discretionary budget request of almost $7.8 billion was approximately a 4.4 percent increase over the Judiciary's FY 2020 appropriation of $7.49 billion.
 The FY 2021 request is accessible here.